Michigan Trucking Laws Guide

-The Commercial Motor Vehicle Safety Act was passed by Congress in 1986, creating laws to deal with problems caused by irresponsible and unqualified truck drivers and trucking companies that employ them.
+The Commercial Motor Vehicle Safety Act was passed by Congress in 1986, creating laws to deal with problems caused by irresponsible drivers and the companies that employ them.
 For example, laws were enacted to prevent drivers from having more than one license.
 By 1992, truckers were required to meet minimum national standards in order to operate a commercial truck.
 Once a driver met these standards, he or she was then issued a Commercial Driver’s License (CDL).

 The FMCSA was established as a separate administration within the U.S. Department of Transportation, pursuant to the Motor Carrier Safety Improvement Act of 1999.
 Michigan has adopted the FMCSA rules and regulations for its trucking industry.
-The trucking laws and regulations established by the FMCSA set driver requirements for aspects of the job including physical standards, alcohol and drug testing, hours of service, cargo, weight, licensing, inspection, repair and maintenance.
+These laws established by the FMCSA set regulations and driver requirements for aspects of the job including physical standards, alcohol and drug testing, hours of service, cargo, weight, licensing, inspection, repair and maintenance.

 Rules for truckers keeping records and the penalties for lying on log books.

 Learn what at CDL is and who is required to have Michigan Commercial Driver’s License and special endorsements.

 Michigan trucking laws in regards to alcohol and drug testing for truckers, and how they can affect your case.

 A list of safety checks a truck driver must follow before getting behind the wheel.